Make Your Resume Pop: Timeless Tips - Get Noticed!

 Green geometrical pattern

 Finding a new job can be tough, tedious, and frustrating, especially in today’s job market.
-Most job openings attract hundreds of applications.
-These applications flood the desks and inboxes of employers, who are then tasked with sorting through those hundreds of resumes to locate the best candidates for the position.
-As a job candidate, you need to know how to make a resume stand out from the competition.
+Most job openings attract dozens or even hundreds of applications.
+These applications flood the desks and inboxes of employers, who are then tasked with sorting through that influx of resumes to locate the best candidates for the position.
+To get noticed as a job seeker, you need to know how to make your resume stand out from the competition.

 Let’s go over some of the “can’t miss tricks” to getting your resume past the screening systems while keeping it attractive enough to warrant attention after it reaches the hiring manager’s desk.

-Split up your resume into clearly labeled sections so your potential employer will know exactly where to find the information that’s most important to them.
-Each section will have its own heading.
-Those headers will help employers easily scan your resume.
-In addition, remember that many ATS scans rely on section headings to parse your information.
+That’s why you should separate your resume text into clearly labeled sections so potential employers can quickly scan the document and find the information that’s most important to them.
+Each of the main sections will have its own heading to help employers easily scan your resume.
+Those headers will also help the ATS, which can use section headings to parse your information.

-To simplify things, you should use headings that present a clear and concise structure.
-Those headings and sections can include:
+To simplify things, you should use a clear and concise structure.
+The sections on your resume should include:

 • Your contact information

-• The job title of the position you’re seeking
+• A resume headline with the job title of the position you’re seeking

 • Your core competencies or skills